Rexe0/BetterSurvival/README.md

 - The Drill Block can now be crafted using 7 Copper Blocks, 1 Redstone Dust and 1 Diamond Pickaxe.
 When placed and fed coal as fuel, it starts digging a 3x3 tunnel in the direction it is facing.
 However, it can not break certain blocks that are too 'hard' (Example: Obsidian, Bedrock, etc.).

 **Villagers:**
-- Villagers will no longer grant huge discounts to players that have cured them.
-They can still grant small discounts from curing that will eventually spread to other villagers that they talk to.
-(This prevents trades that are far too cheap and also encourages the completion of raids)
 - Wandering Traders will now always sell either a Stopwatch (When held shows your current speed in km/h), Metal Detector (Detects any ores a few blocks under you when held) or a Fish Codex (see Fishing section)

 **Minecarts:**